Competitors biking up a road on a hill during the IRONMAN Boulder in the summer.

 • If drones are used, additional insurance and drone operator’s license (FAA Part 1007)

 Additional items may be required depending on the size and scale of the media request.
-For more information, contact the Special Events Coordinator.
+For more information, contact the Office of Special Events.

 • Map clearly showing the streets to be closed